yassinwallace/rentable_data_model/V1.5/Modules/Documentation/Ai/04_ai_context_order_management.md

 **Entity**: `invoice`
 - Links to an order via `order_id`
-- Classified by `invoice_type` (rental, platform_fee)
+- Classified by `invoice_type` (rental, platform_fee, service_fee)
 - Records issuer and recipient profiles
 - Includes financial details: total amount, tax amount, currency
+- Specifies the actual payment method used via `payment_method` enum
 - Has status tracking via `invoice_status` enum
 - Tracks important dates: issue date, due date, paid date

 **Business Rules**:
-- Two types of invoices are generated for each order:
+- Different invoice types are generated based on the invoice's payment method:
+  - **For Online Payments (card, wallet, bank_transfer)**:
     - **Rental Invoice**: Issued by the platform on behalf of the owner to the renter
     - **Platform Fee Invoice**: Issued by the platform to the owner
+  - **For Cash Payments (cash_on_delivery)**:
+    - **Platform Fee Invoice**: Issued by the platform to the renter for platform fees only
+    - No rental invoice is generated as payment is handled offline by the owner
+- The payment method on the invoice is the authoritative record of how payment was processed
 - Rental invoices include the total rental price (with platform fee bundled)
 - Platform fee invoices show only the commission charged by the platform
 - Each invoice has a unique invoice number for legal and accounting purposes